It’s vegetable garden time!

 Gardening is fun, easy, saves money on food, something your whole family can take part in, and a great stress relief (for me!), as well as nourishing for the mind and body.

-While getting a garden started may seem daunting, it doesn’t have to be.
+While getting a vegetable garden started may seem daunting, it doesn’t have to be.
 You can start with the things I have mentioned that are among the easiest to grow.
 Start small so it is not overwhelming.
 But the most important thing is to start!

 A seed pack or seedlings (already sprouted seeds/baby plants), some dirt, a few pots or area in your yard, sun, and water is all you need.

-Have fun and please share with me what’s growing in your garden this year in the comments below!!
+Have fun and please share with me what’s growing in your vegetable garden this year in the comments below!!

 Amazon Disclaimer: Julie Matthews and Nourishing Hope is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.